DhritiShikhar/service-binding-documentation/docs/creating-service-bindings/creating-service-binding.md

 ### Application

-An application can be referenced by name or by labels.
+An application can be referenced either by name or by labels.

 #### Reference by Name